ICI3D/DAIDD/schedule/shadow.md

 NOTE Do we need a Monday recap?
 Historically no.

 - 16:30-16:50 Summary and questions: Intuitive aspects of dynamics and introduction to model worlds ((deleo))
-	* NOTE CHECK
+	* SHADOW CHECK
 - 16:50-17:00 [Overview of research plan development and structure](https://www.dropbox.com/s/6lhot2cfi0qwo8z/DAIDD2020guide.pdf?dl=1) ((pulliam)) NOTE (10 mins?) - [Overview of research plan development and structure](planOverview)
 - 17:00-18:30 Tutorial: Dynamical Fever - computer exercise and discussion ((li) and all faculty) HIDE - [Slide folder](https://tinyurl.com/daidd-2019) NOTE (40 + 10 group + 40)
 * SHADOW Need a plan for how we're going to interact with students; breakout rooms?
+SAST
-	* NOTE Leader needs to control time in both directions; groups should know what should be discussed in each portion
+	* SHADOW Leader needs to control time in both directions; groups should know what should be discussed in each portion SAST
-	* NOTE Li will work with dushoff and pulliam to plan
+	* SHADOW Li will work with dushoff and pulliam to plan SAST
     - To get started, run the following command at the R Studio command line (after installing the ICI3D package):

 <div class="row">